fyun89/CarSalesApp/ReadMe.md

 Notes:
   - With the introduction of Babel 7, I decided to set up my own environment for React development instead of using the given React starter kit.
   - For organization of components and separation of concern, I follow a Container / Presentation pattern.
 Container component contains the logics while presentational components carry what interfaces the user.
 This method is useful in reusability of the components as well.
+  - By use of modal, user will be shown more detailed view of the selected vehicle.

 Possible technology/library to be used:
   - PWA for fast loading